 Baby’s first Christmas is one holiday every parent wants to cherish for a lifetime.
 It’s one of the most magical times of the year, so of course, we want our little one to share in that experience…even if they are just babies.

 After we commemorate the season with a heartfelt keepsake ornament perfect for baby, we often move on to the fun toys and gift ideas.
 But choosing the best toys for little ones (quality-wise) can sometimes get confused with buying each and every little toy we spot.

 The shopping process certainly isn’t easy.
 It can be full of stress or joy, depending on how we go about it.
 We may feel the need to buy our kids every toy we never had as children and go a little overboard which can cause a bit of a frenzy and stress.

 You know what I’m talking about…we all do it.
 Time after time, I’ve fallen into the trend of searching for those hot toys and Black Friday deals to grab everything at unbeatable prices.

 But all this focus on more toys just brings on so much more unnecessary holiday stress.
 Don’t do it!
 A better alternative is to shop early, join programs like Amazon Prime (they have a 30-day free trial) with 2-day shipping, and just opt for 1 or 2 quality toys your kids will enjoy.
 It’ll make the gifts that much more special.

 How to Choose the Right Gifts for a Baby

 When you’re ready to buy baby a few gifts, think about what stage they are in.

-- Do you have an infant who just needs to sleep and interact with simple movements?
+- Do you have an infant who is just processing the new world around him/her?

 - Do you have a teething baby looking for different textures to gnaw on?